DishaMohindru1/Game_controller/README.md

 ## Introduction

-The **Pico Game Controller Project** demonstrates how to implement a USB HID game controller using a Raspberry Pi Pico microcontroller.
+The **Pico wh Game Controller Project** demonstrates how to implement a USB HID game controller using a Raspberry Pi Pico microcontroller.
 It features the following:
 - **Analog joystick input** (read via the ADC on the Pico).
 - **Digital button inputs** (mapped to GPIO pins).
 - **USB communication** using the HID protocol to send the gamepad state to a host machine.